Posted 03.11.2019 by Josh Krakauer

-With IGTV top of mind, It seems safe to proclaim that video marketing is no longer a 2018 trend: it’s here for the long haul.
+With TikTok top of mind, it seems safe to proclaim that video marketing is no longer just the trend of 2018 (and every year): it’s here for the long haul.

 Ok, this might not be so much a social media myth as it is an eye opener brought to us by our expert panelists.